beyondessential/tamanu/README.md

     - Applications -> Application versions
     - pick the version you want
     - deploy to your newly created environment
+  9. get over into Route 53
+    - use the tamanu.io hosted zone
+    - create record
+    - A record
+    - Alias on
+    - alias to EB environment, pick the appropraite zone & EB app
 - add steps to [codeship-steps.yml](codeship-steps.yml):
   1. build a release version of just that package (excluding the rest of the monorepo) using [scripts/build_package_release.sh](scripts/build_package_release.sh)
   2. deploy the release using a one-line script similar to [scripts/deploy_meta_dev.sh](scripts/deploy_meta_dev.sh) or [scripts/deploy_sync_dev.sh](scripts/deploy_sync_dev.sh)